HSLdevcom/fav-service/README.md

 The service uses data model defined in https://gist.github.com/joonasrissanen/ed99e15a49ad9ae1dd8e5ca94bbe5612.

-Requests are done to endpoint `https://dev-api.digitransit.fi/favourites/{user's_hsl_id}`.
+Requests are done to endpoint `https://dev-api.digitransit.fi/favourites/{user's_hsl_id}` in development environment.
+Production environment endpoint is at `https://api.digitransit.fi/favourites/{user's_hsl_id}`.
-It requires user to sign in to https://hslid-dev.t5.fi/.
+In dev environment it requires user to sign in to https://hslid-dev.t5.fi/.

 GET